 Born From a Tragic Need

-Elizabeth Mwalozi, a native of Tanzania, is the founder of Samaritan Village.
-She was educated in Christian schools while growing up in Tanzania, and in 1964, she went to America to further her education and receive her BA degree from San Francisco State University in California.
+The founder of this incredible work is Elizabeth Mwalozi, a native of Tanzania, Africa.
+Elizabeth was educated in Christian schools while growing up in Tanzania.
+She came to America in 1964 to further her education and receive her BA degree from San Francisco State University in California.
 She later became a teacher.

 Samaritan Village Begins

 It wasn’t until Elizabeth shared her story with a group of Christians in Yuba City, California in the early 1990’s, that something was done to rescue these children.
 She received an immediate response.
 Thanks to the prayers and dedication of that small group of volunteers and another like-minded group of Believers in Arusha Tanzania, Samaritan Village Orphanage was created in 1992 and began caring for children in 1996.

 With its goal of rescuing abandoned children and giving them a permanent home clearly in mind, the first objective has always been to find families who will adopt these children.
 Since its beginning in a small house in Arusha, Samaritan Village has rescued over one hundred children.
 The majority have been adopted by families from around the world.
 Those children who have not been adopted have been given a home at Samaritan Village so that through the Grace of God, these once abandoned children now have a place they call home.

 Today, SamaritanVillage is growing and currently cares for more than 50 children in a permanent residence with a 24 hour staff to care for them.
 The orphanage provides each child with nutritious food, clothing, health care and education in a warm and loving Christian environment.
 Samaritan Village has its own chapel for daily worship and serves not only the children, but many members in the community as well.

 Samaritan Village’s Future